MicrosoftDocs/sandbox/sandbox/gamedev/unity/azure-storage-unity.md

 1. Run the project from within the editor by clicking the **Play** button.
 Alternatively, you can export to the platform of your choosing and run there.
 1. At this point, you can click the button for any of the four storage types and watch the output window.
 If things are setup and working, you will see the sample test a standard workflow.

-The code for the sample is broken out into for separate scripts, one for each storage type.
+The code for the sample is broken out into four separate scripts, one for each storage type.
 Take a look at each to learn more about how it works.

 ## Next Steps